malloc47/malloc47.github.com/blog/_posts/2012-02-17-jedi-knight-dark-forces-ii-a-coding-retrospective.md

 which are essentially .zip files for storing all the various resources in a level, and many many more file types I'm probably forgetting.

-But it was always the COGs that were most interesting to me, despite the fact that I wrote some ugly and embarrassing code in it. <a href="https://raw.github.com/malloc47/return-of-thrawn/master/thrawn/cog/forcefield_goal.cog">Really embarrassing</a>.
+But it was always the COGs that were most interesting to me, despite the fact that I wrote some ugly and embarrassing code in it.
+[Really embarrassing][7].

 And I won't even get started on my very unrefined sense of aesthetic design in the level I ended up building.
 Yes, I built an entire level,